PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Example:

-	This page has been generated {Global.NrTimesMarkdownLoaded:=try Global.NrTimesMarkdownLoaded+1 catch 1} times since the start of the server.
+	This page has been viewed {Global.NrTimesMarkdownLoaded:=try Global.NrTimesMarkdownLoaded+1 catch 1} times since the server was last restarted.

 This becomes:

-This page has been generated {Global.NrTimesMarkdownLoaded:=try Global.NrTimesMarkdownLoaded+1 catch 1} times since the start of the server.
+This page has been viewed {Global.NrTimesMarkdownLoaded:=try Global.NrTimesMarkdownLoaded+1 catch 1} times since the server was last restarted.

 **Note**: If the count does not increment when the page is loaded or refreshed, it means you're receiving a cached result.
 You can control page cache rules using [Metadata tags](#metadata).

+### Page-local variables

+When navigating on Markdown pages, a page-local collection of variables is available, by referencing the session variable named `Page`.
+Every time a new page is viewed by the same session, the Page-collection is cleared.
+The `Page` collection can be a good place to store temporary information related to the current page.

+Example:

+	This page has been viewed {Page.NrTimesMarkdownLoaded:=try Page.NrTimesMarkdownLoaded+1 catch 1} times since you last navigated to this page.

+This becomes:

+This page has been viewed {Page.NrTimesMarkdownLoaded:=try Page.NrTimesMarkdownLoaded+1 catch 1} times since you last navigated to this page.

 ### Current request